mikeonslow/elm-workshop/part4/README.md

 # Introduction to Elm (Part 4)

->Before getting started with this part, be sure to `cd` into the directory `part4` in your project
+>Before getting started with this part, be sure to `cd` into the directory `part4` in your project and open the `Main.elm` file

 In part 4, we'll introduce Elm's "union type" and add to our `Msg` union type as well as installing some new packages and updating our imports section.